 A steady decline in standards

 Admission into the police academy works in a way that an applicant is required to pass the physical fitness assessment standards.
-They include reaching the appropriate cut-off score for a timed mile run for age, sit-ups for age, push-up for age, etc in the police academy.
-Assuming that this rigorous process is followed to the last details, it can go a long way to ensure the officers can handle some tense situations without resorting to the ‘Glock’.
+They include reaching the appropriate cut-off score for a timed mile run for age, sit-ups for age, push-ups for age, etc in the police academy.
+Assuming that this rigorous process is followed to the last detail, it can go a long way to ensure the officers can handle some tense situations without resorting to the ‘Glock’.

 But on the contrary, a good number of police departments in an attempt to attract people to this low-pay, high-risk job, have loosened a lot of these age-long, military-style standards.
 From educational requirements to drug use history, criminal history, to written examinations, to the physical standard requirements.

 Furthermore, there is no set standard for police hiring across the states, hence different states use different yardsticks to recruit more officers.

 This approach is like a double-edged sword, it cuts both ways.
 While the police department has a higher influx of applicants, these applicants are lacking in physical fitness among other areas.
 As you would be expected, this new batch of officers are scared easily, and may not have sufficient mental and physical strength to undertake this demanding job.

 Not only have these requirements been lacking but they also rarely apply to those who have graduated from the Academy and entered active service.
 Consequently, the cop can easily slack in physical fitness.
 This dip in form put the suspect at risk, as well as the officer in question, his colleagues, and the society

 The role of physical fitness cannot be overemphasized in policing a community.
 The work of police officers is physically demanding, as such it is important they are in top physical health.